mathilfiker/ml_for_charges/README.md

 - **boltzmann_percentile** contains an example of MD simulations and BP charge assignment for one molecule, and the script to replicate the analysis of charge variability across conformations.
 - **charge_prediction** contains the model, an example of how to use it to predict charges, and scripts to train and validate the model on a subset of the real training data.
 - **functional_groups_analysis** contains the script to replicate the analaysis on the functional groups.
-- **chgs_so3lr** contains an alternative charge prediction model, not presented in the main text, based on SO3LR descriptors and available for commercial usage.
+- **solar_chgs** contains an alternative charge prediction model, not presented in the main text, based on SO3LR descriptors and available for commercial usage.